Optimizing revenue growth management in the CPG industry has been saved

 Step two: Make data and technology investments to build sustainable, always-on capabilities.

-The CP industry is unlikely to become less dynamic or less challenging and, as such, a RGM microscope will be in constant use.
+The CPG industry is unlikely to become less dynamic or less challenging and, as such, a RGM microscope will be in constant use.
 Organizations need new solutions and capabilities to drive continued market success.

 Uncovering “hidden” value today